ong8181/random-codes/03_EchoStateNetwork/README.md

 # Echo State Network (ESN)
 Echo Stata Network (ESN) is an approach to Recurrent Neural Network (RNN) training.
-Here ESN is implemented with Python according to a tutrial described by Herbert Jaeger (http://minds.jacobs-university.de/uploads/papers/ESNTutorialRev.pdf).
+Here ESN is implemented with Python according to a tutrial by Herbert Jaeger (http://minds.jacobs-university.de/uploads/papers/ESNTutorialRev.pdf).

 Two argorithms are implemented: One for time series prediction and the other for MNIST image classification.